ofiwg/libfabric/man/fi_cxi.7.md

     being dropped and retried but at the cost of additional memory usage.
 Size is always aligned up to a 4KiB boundary.

+*FI_CXI_DEFAULT_CQ_SIZE*
+:   Change the provider default completion queue size.
+This may be useful for
+    applications which rely on middleware, and middleware defaults the completion queue size to the provider default.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>